finos/common-domain-model/documentation/source/documentation.rst

    closedState ClosedState (0..1) <"The qualification of what led to the execution closure alongside with the dates on which this closure takes effect.">
    settlementTerms SettlementTerms (0..1) <"The execution settlement terms, which is applicable for products such as securities">

+.. note:: The ``TradableProduct`` type is further detailed in the `Tradable Product Section`_ of the documentation.

-The ``settlementTerms`` attribute define how the transaction should be settled (including the settlement date), for instance in a *delivery-versus-payment* scenario for a cash security transaction or a *payment-versus-payment* scenario for an FX spot or forward transaction.
+The ``settlementTerms`` attribute define how the transaction should be settled (including the settlement date).
+For instance, a settlement could be a *delivery-versus-payment* scenario for a cash security transaction or a *payment-versus-payment* scenario for an FX spot or forward transaction.
 The actual settlement amount(s) will need to use the *price* and *quantity* agreed as part of the tradable product.

 .. code-block:: Haskell